divyamhi/longbench-diagnostics/README.md

 ## System / Device Used

 - OS: macOS / Windows
 - Python: 3.13
-- Hardware: CPU for preprocessing/testing, GPU for inference
+- Hardware: CPU for preprocessing/testing; GPU used for model inference (Google Colab)
 - Models used:
-  - Llama-3.1-8B-Instruct (local)
+  - Llama-3.1-8B-Instruct

 ---